Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Cloud migrations remove IT operations from data centers and unchain office workers from their desks.
 With everything stored in the cloud, your workforce can access networks and data from any location and any internet-connected device (even their smartphones).

 The cloud also facilitates remote communications that enhance work-from-home capabilities.
-With 80 million Americans now working from their personal properties on a flexible basis—and 87% opting to work from home if it’s offered—facilitating remote working is a modern-day business necessity.
 Thanks to the cloud and its many flexible capabilities, employees at opposite ends of the world can video call, share files, and collaborate on projects in real-time.

 Security and compliance